torgbuiedunyenyo/infinite-book/world_document.md

 A substantial underground exists to help past people navigate the future illegally.
 This includes:

 - Document forgers who create convincing temporal visas
-- Guides who know hidden routes through time, paths that avoid monitored transit points
+- Guides who know routes through time that avoid monitored transit points
 - Safe houses in various eras where people can hide from authorities
 - Fixers who can arrange employment, housing, and identity in the future for those who want to disappear